Solviento/notes/COMP-SCI-REVIEW/bits-review.md

     assert(!(perm & EXEC)); // cannot execute

 Some of this may seem familiar if you've ever used `ls -la` or `chmod`.
-You'll come across this again later when we take a second look at UNIX!

 #### Bitwise XOR `^`